HTML5 is the latest standard of Hypertext Markup Language, the code that describes the structure and presentation of web pages.

 With Ericom, you can access even a standard Windows application without installing anything on the client device, using browser based HTML5 access.
 It’s easy to use and has a simple setup!

 We hope you found this information useful.
-If you would like to learn more about the subject, visit w3schools.com.
+If you would like to learn more about HTML, visit w3schools.com.